 Explore the intriguing city of Kyoto by bicycle, a place consistently highly rated by visitors.
 Cycle beyond Kyoto to another ancient capital, Nara, before riding on to Mount Yoshino, a mountain ...

 Self-guided cycle tour of Kyoto to the coast

 Bike tour the heritage rich areas of Kyoto, Nara, Yoshino and Mount Koya on this iconic cycle tour of Japan, that balances the independence of self guided bicycle touring and the seamless plannin...

 If you've caught the bug for pioneering travel to remote locations have a look at the tours below to see what exciting destinations are available with Grasshopper Adventures.
-Traverse Nepal via the ancient Tibetan trade routes, or lose yourself in the wonderful Nadaam festival of Mongolia, before venturing out to explore the great steppe.
+Traverse Nepal via the ancient Tibetan trade routes, or lose yourself in the wonders of Mongolia before venturing out to explore the great steppe.
 How about riding through the beautifully remote wild lands of Uzbekistan?
-Or circumnavigating Timor Leste?

-Tour the Kingdom of Bhutan by bicycle and guided treks.
-Bhutan is a remote, little-visited and mystical country p...
+Tour the Kingdom of Bhutan by bicycle and by foot on guided treks.
+Bhutan is a remote, little-visited and mystica...